#SAT/ACT Testing

 When it comes to applying for accommodations for the SAT and ACT, planning ahead is essential.

-For the purposes of this post, we are going to focus exclusively on the process of applying for accommodations on the SAT and ACT and assume that a student’s educational/psychological testing and history of accommodations are in place.
+For the purposes of this post, we are going to focus exclusively on the process of applying for accommodations on the SAT and ACT and assume that a student’s educational/psychological testing and history of accommodations are already in place.

 Why is it important to figure out accommodations early?

-We tell every family that, before they spend a penny or minute on any sort of SAT/ACT test prep, they should take a diagnostic of the SAT and ACT to determine what test is best for them.
+We tell every family that, before they spend a penny or minute on any sort of SAT/ACT prep, they should take a diagnostic test of the SAT and ACT to determine what test is best for them.

 For students who may qualify for accommodations, you want to figure out their accommodations BEFORE they even take the diagnostic tests.

 Why is this so important?
-Because a student may qualify for accommodations on the SAT, but not the ACT.
+Because a student may qualify for accommodations on the SAT but not the ACT.
 Or the accommodations they qualify for on the ACT may better suit them than the SAT.

 Every college looks at the SAT and ACT completely equally.
 Students only need to take one or the other.
 Again, figuring out the best test for your student will save everyone a lot of time, energy, money, and stress.